Arcala-Research-Lab/llm-awq/README.md

-# ARCALA: WANDA + AWQ sample commands
+# ARCALA: WANDA + LoRA + AWQ sample commands

-LoRA weights are not automatically integrated into model after being saved during`finetune_lm.py`.
+LoRA weights are not automatically integrated into model after being saved during `finetune_lm.py`.
 Go to Wanda repo and run `merge_lora.py` on the target model to merge weights.

 ## Generate AWQ Weights
 ```